rhaiscript/book/src/language/in.md

 Custom Implementation of `contains`
 -----------------------------------

-The `in` operator maps directly to a call to a function `contains` with the two operands switched.
+The `in` and `!in` operators map directly to a call to a function `contains` with the two operands switched.

 ```rust
 // This expression...